usnistgov/FederalProfile-8259A/_8259-Control/logical.md

 _See also the [technical counterpart to this section](../_8259-Catalog/logical.md)_

+The administrative and physical controls to support secure IOT device interface capabilities.
+Controls that may be necessary:

 **Organizational Policies and Procedures**

 ## Policies &amp; procedures govern the implementation of the organizational access control requirements on IOT devices.